Heyoka: Vision of thunder beings

 In Lakota mythology, Heyókȟa is also a spirit of thunder and lightning.
 He is said to use the wind as sticks to beat the drum of thunder.
 His emotions are portrayed opposite the norm; he laughs when he is sad and cries when he is happy, cold makes him sweat and heat makes him shiver.
 In art, he is depicted as having two horns, which marks him as a hunting spirit.
 In some visions, he also appeared as a snow bird, a swallow, a horse, a dog, a night hawk, a frog, or a dragonfly.

 In popular culture

-In 2013, Half Acre brewery in Chicago, Illinois, released what they called Heyoka IPA, which became one of their signature beers.
-It won a silver medal at the Great American Beer Festival in October 2014.
-Members of the American Indian Movement and other Native American activists argued that giving the name of a sacred figure in Lakota spirituality to a beer constituted cultural appropriation.
-Half Acre renamed their beer Senita (perhaps after the Senita cactus found in the American Southwest that is depicted on the former Heyoka beer can).
+Chicago Bulls coach Phil Jackson was known for characterizing controversial player Dennis Rodman as a "heyoka".
+It was mentioned in The Last Dance.